Search by keyword or author

 • The submission has not been previously published or submitted for consideration in another journal.

-• All submission files must be in both Microsoft Word and PDF format.
+• All submission files must be in Microsoft Word format.

 • The text complies with the journal’s format and bibliographic requirements.

 • The manuscript has been approved by all co-authors, if any, as well as by the responsible authorities – tacitly or explicitly – at the institute where the work has been carried out.
-The publisher will not be held legally responsible should there be any claims for compensation.
+The publisher will not be held legally responsible in the event of any compensation claims.

 Authors Guidelines